Meena (actress)

-Meena Durairaj (born 16 September 1976), known professionally as Meena, is an Indian actress who predominantly works in South Indian films as well as Hindi cinema.
-She is a classical dancer.
-Meena has acted in Tamil, Telugu, Malayalam, Kannada, and Hindi films.
-She became one of the most sought after actresses in the South Indian film industry in the '90s.
-Meena is also a playback singer, TV show judge, and occasional dubbing artist.
-She has received numerous accolades, including two Filmfare Awards South, three Tamil Nadu State Film Awards, two Nandi Award for Best Actress and Cinema Express Awards.
+Meena Sagar (née Durairaj; born 16 September 1976) is an Indian actress known for her works in Tamil, Telugu and Malayalam films in addition to a few Kannada and Hindi films.
+Widely regarded as one of South Indian cinema's most successful and accomplished actresses, Meena is known for natural acting, expressive eyes, and successful collaborations with superstars.
+She became one of the most sought-after actresses in the South Indian film industry in the '90s.
+She has received numerous accolades, including two Filmfare Awards South, three Tamil Nadu State Film Awards, two Nandi Awards and two Cinema Express Awards.
 In 1998, she was honoured with the Kalaimamani Award by Government of Tamil Nadu.